EmbeddedEnterprises/burrow/README.md

-   clean                  Clean the project from any build artifacts. doc                    Host the go documentation on this machine. format, fmt            Format the code of this project with gofmt. check                  Check the code with go vet. help, h                Shows a list of commands or help for one command
+   clean                  Clean the project from any build artifacts. doc                    Host the go documentation on this machine. format, fmt            Format the code of this project with gofmt. check, vet             Check the code with go vet. major                  Increment the major part of the version for this project. minor                  Increment the minor part of the version for this project. patch                  Increment the patch part of the version for this project. help, h                Shows a list of commands or help for one command

 Global options: